Advanced-JS-May/revisiting-objects/this.md

   1. brand new object is being created
   2. `[[Prototype]]` linking with new object from step #1
   3. the newly created object is bound as `this` for the function call
-  4. unless the function returns object, the newly constructed object from step #1 is being returned
+  4. unless the function returns reference type, the newly constructed object from step #1 is being returned

 ```javascript
 function fn (text) {